dafny-lang/dafny/docs/DafnyRef/Specifications.md

 }
 ```

-Conversely, methods that are static or defined outside of the class/trait can never mutate an object in a way that
+As expected, methods that are static or defined outside of the class/trait can never mutate an object in a way that
 violates its invariant.
 For example,

 ```dafny